Rotary vane vs. rotary screw compressors: what’s the difference?

 Uses for Industry

-Rotary vane compressors have a horizontal design, rather than an upright one, as with rotary screw versions.
-Therefore, they do occupy a larger footprint after professional installation.
+Rotary vane compressors have a horizontal design, making them larger and heavier.
+While quieter, they are better suited for stationary, lower-demand applications, such as automotive or farming environments.
 Their small total size and reasonably quiet operation, compared to some other types of air compressors, make them a favourite in industries that value these traits, e.g., farming, and automotive.

 Some industries avoid vane compressors, though.
 This is because of the need for oil and requiring a 100% oil-free compressed air producer.
 Additionally, where nearby, internal air quality is contaminated, such as in a sawmill, contaminants would eventually cause the vane compressor to seize up.